 Poor: "How relevant is the pragmatic execution of directives for you?"

-Tip 2: Make it easy for the participants!
+Tip 2: Make it easy for participants!

-Tip 3: Do not influence the answer!
+Tip 3: Don’t influence the answer!

 Poor: “I think you learned a lot in my seminar.
 How do you assess your learning success?”